Sting

 The Police performing at CBGB

-But The Police gained true popularity after the release of the albums Zenyatta Mondatta, Regatta de Blanc, and Ghost in the Machine.
-The single Invisible Sun from the last mentioned album was dedicated to the Belfast hunger strike of political prisoners in 1981 and addressed the issue of political repression in general.
-The topical song was banned from broadcast on the BBC.
+But The Police really broke through with the release of albums Zenyatta Mondatta, Regatta de Blanc, and Ghost in the Machine.
+The single Invisible Sun from that final album tackled the Belfast hunger strike of political prisoners in 1981 and broader themes of political oppression.
+The politically charged song was banned by the BBC.

 The Police – Invisible Sun